The Story Behind Second Fiddle

 Our mission is...

-To provide freedom to creative entrepreneurs by accomplishing the routine business and personal tasks that keep them from dreaming, building and creating.
+To provide freedom to creative entrepreneurs by accomplishing the routine business tasks that keep them from dreaming, building and creating.

 Now you know a little of our back story!
 Thanks for being a part of our journey.
 If you or someone you know could use a hand with mounting day-to-day business tasks like calendar administration, email management and project coordination, etc., we’d love to offer our support as virtual assistants!
 Check out our website for more information and please feel free to contact us with any questions!